stachmatzidou/BookWorm/README.md

 An application created by a book lover (aka a bookworm), so that all book lovers can keep track of their private libraries in a fun and easy manner.
 It was created using the MERN stack: React for the FrontEnd, Node.js & Express.js for the BackEnd and MongoDB for the database.

+The user can enter book information manually or use the integrated ISBN scanner to get the information automatically.
+He then can update the information or remove the entry entirely.

-The app uses the [Google Books API](https://developers.google.com/books) to fetch information whenever the user uses the scanner to scan the book's ISBN code.
+The app uses the [Google Books API](https://developers.google.com/books) to get the book information whenever the user scans a book's ISBN code.

 <!-- ## Description -->